KawaiiSelbst/nu_utf8_hack.wez/README.md

 char: a, code: 0x000061, modifier: KeyModifiers(0x0), flags: 0b000000, kind: Press, state: KeyEventState(0x0)
 char: A, code: 0x000041, modifier: KeyModifiers(SHIFT), flags: 0b000001, kind: Press, state: KeyEventState(0x0)
 ```

-Nushell (and i think lots of software) don't care about it.
-And awaits and KeyModifier and uppercase character code.
+Nushell (and I think lots of software) doesn't care about this and expects both a KeyModifier and an uppercase character code.

-So if we remap keys to uppercase versions, nushell start read it as uppercase letters input
+So if we remap keys to uppercase versions, nushell starts reading them as uppercase letters input:

 ```
 [17:40]  nu❯ keybindings listen
 Type any key combination to see key details.
 Press ESC to abort.